sanic-org/sanic/CONTRIBUTING.md

 2. All pull requests must be reviewed and approved by at least one current collaborator on the project
 3. All pull requests must pass flake8 checks
+4. All pull requests must be consistent with the existing codes.
-4. If you decide to remove/change anything from any common interface a deprecation message should accompany it.
+5. If you decide to remove/change anything from any common interface a deprecation message should accompany it.
-5. If you implement a new feature you should have at least one unit test to accompany it.
+6. If you implement a new feature you should have at least one unit test to accompany it.
+7. An example must be one of the following.
+   Example of how to use Sanic
+   Example of how to use Sanic extensions
+   Example of how to use Sanic and asynchronous library

 ## Documentation